Eddie Johnston: Playing career

+Early years

 Johnston at the TD Garden in 2010.

 Johnston grew up in an anglophone neighborhood in Montreal and was often called "E.J.", a nickname by which he is still known.
 He became interested in ice hockey as a youth and became a goaltender.

 Johnston began his hockey career as a teenager in 1953 with the Montreal Junior Royals of the Quebec Junior Hockey League.
 After six years in the minor leagues in which he won multiple championships.
 Some of his more impressive seasons during this time came in the 1959-60 EHL season when he played in every single game for the team going 43-18-1 as they went on to win the EHL championship.
 He would follow this up the following year by playing all 70 games for the Hull Ottawa Canadians going 41-20-9 with a 2.67 GAA also leading them to a league championship.
 After once again playing all 70 games for the Spokane comets he was then called up in 1962 by the Boston Bruins, who owned his rights and for whom he would play the bulk of his NHL career.
-During the 1963-64 season, Johnston would complete the “Iron man season” playing in every single game for the Bruins being the last NHL goaltender to do so.